Behold the skull of Agnes.

 You get the idea.

 The Basilica of St. Agnes was reconstructed towards the end of the 5th c. by Pope Symmachus (+514).
-Honorius I (+638) rebuilt it as a basilica with three naves, adding a wonderful fresco of Agnes.
+Honorius I (+638) rebuilt it as a basilica with three naves, adding the wonderful fresco of Agnes.
 It was worked on again in the 16th c. by St. Pius V and in the 19th by Bl.
 Pope Pius IX.
 Excavations in 1901 uncovered the silver sarcophagus made by Pius V for St. Agnes together with St. Emerentiana.
 It contained the headless body of a young girl.
-Zadock gave us a photo of the miraclous protection of Bl.
-Pius IX when once at the Basilica there was a near disastrous cave-in/collapse and no one was injured.

 We know about St. Agnes from St. Jerome, and especially St. Augustine’s Sermons 273, 286 and 354.
 St. Ambrose wrote about Agnes in de virginibus 1,2,5-9 written in 377 as did Prudentius in hymn 14 of the Peristephanon written in 405.
 Ambrose has a wonderful hymn about Agnes (no. 8), used now in the Roman Church for Lauds and Vespers of her feast.
 The Ambrosian account differs somewhat from others.
 For Ambrose, Agnes died from beheading.
 Prudentius has her first exposed to shame in a brothel and then beheaded.

 Here is the text of the hymn from the Liturgia horarum for the "Office of Readings" with a brutally literal translation.

 and the undefiled enclosures of the flesh

 The heavenly host took up her brilliant white spirit,

 and the heavens lifted it above the stars;